itsmehara/ListBuilding/SmallCompanies.md

-Here's a table listing software companies based in or near Texas, USA, with fewer than 100 employees:
+Table listing software companies based in or near Texas, USA, with fewer than 100 employees:
+Below list is not the corrected or finalized data. it is still in preparing.